 Installing libssh2.php is a piece of cake on Ubuntu, just connect to your server however you like and run these commands:

 sudo apt-get install libssh2-php sudo /etc/init.d/apache2 restart

 If you run a distro other than Ubuntu then you should still be able to find ssh2 by searching your package manager for “libssh2“, installing and then restarting Apache.

-Next time you see the FTP connection screen you will have the choice of connecting via SSH which will use SFTP.
-All you need to enter is your username, password and secure keys if you have them set up and treat it the same as the old FTP upload screen provided in WordPress.
+Next time you see the connection screen you will have the choice of connecting via SSH which will use SFTP.
+All you need to enter is your username and password, or your key if you have that set up on the server, and treat it the same as the old FTP upload screen provided in WordPress.

 Notice: WP_Query was called with an argument that is deprecated since version 3.1.0!